Yoshi Kajiro: Career

 After graduating from Mount Holyoke in 1897, she returned to Japan and her work as "lady principal" of the Sanyō Girls' High School in Okayama.
 "The glory of Miss Kajiro's work is that it is not western work supported from Boston; but it is one of those glorious developments of large Christian work outside of missionary control, bearing the lamp of life where no missionary could go, and helping make a Christian atmosphere for the homes of hundreds of girls, and for the city in which she is a great moral power," reported one American publication in 1914.

 In 1906, Kajiro's school was described as having 270 students, and by 1920 more than 300 girls studied under her leadership.
 In 1907 she made a ten-month sabbatical visit to the United States and Europe to study, and to publicize her work.
 She served as the school's head for 28 years.

-Personal life

-Yoshi Kajiro died in 1959, aged 88 years.